Carson Kelly Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.01 team ERA that ranks 12th among all MLB pitching staffs.
+- The Yankees have the sixth-ranked team ERA across all league pitching staffs (3.94).

-- In his most recent time out on Saturday against the Tampa Bay Rays, the righty tossed 6 2/3 innings, giving up one earned run while surrendering six hits.
+- The right-hander's last appearance came on Thursday against the Detroit Tigers, when he threw 4 2/3 innings, surrendering three earned runs while giving up six hits.

-- The 27-year-old has amassed an ERA of 4.51, with 8.7 strikeouts per nine innings, in 27 games this season.
-Opposing hitters have a .266 batting average against him.
+- The 27-year-old has amassed a 4.56 ERA and 8.9 strikeouts per nine innings across 28 games this season, while allowing a batting average of .267 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.